- 1 Candida in men

 - Kill the infection by gently washing the penis with warm water – a shower is better than a bath.

-- Avoid the use of perfumed shower gel or soap on the genitals as this may cause irritation.
+- Avoid the use of perfumed shower gel or soap on the genitals as this may irritate.

 - After washing, you must dry the penis carefully because the fungus can thrive best under humid conditions.